greenboxal/doggohub/doc/project_services/mattermost_slash_commands.md

 Mattermost 3.4 and up is required.

-If you have the Omnibus GitLab package installed, Mattermost is already bundled in it.
+If you have the Omnibus DoggoHub package installed, Mattermost is already bundled in it.
 All you have to do is configure it.
-Read more in the [Omnibus GitLab Mattermost documentation][omnimmdocs].
+Read more in the [Omnibus DoggoHub Mattermost documentation][omnimmdocs].

 ## Automated Configuration

-If Mattermost is installed on the same server as GitLab, the configuration process can be done for you by GitLab.
+If Mattermost is installed on the same server as DoggoHub, the configuration process can be done for you by DoggoHub.

 Go to the Mattermost Slash Command service on your project and click the 'Add to Mattermost' button.

 ## Manual Configuration

 The configuration consists of two parts.
-First you need to enable the slash commands in Mattermost and then enable the service in GitLab.
+First you need to enable the slash commands in Mattermost and then enable the service in DoggoHub.

 ### Step 1.
 Enable custom slash commands in Mattermost